Bird Names for Girls and Boys

 Description:Wren, a lilting songbird name, could be the next Robin.
 It makes a particularly pleasing middle name choice, as does her newly discovered cousin Lark.
 Wren entered the Top 1000 for the first time in 2012 and is among the new wave of popular English names for girls.

 Description:Jonah, the name of the Old Testament prophet who was swallowed by the whale, only to emerge unharmed three days later, is increasingly appreciated by parents looking for a biblical name less common than Jacob or Joshua, yet not too obscure.
 Plus, Jonah comes with a ready-made nursery-decorating motif.

 Description:Birdie was until recently a middle-aged Ladies' Club member wearing a bird-decorated hat --but now it's just the kind of vintage nickname (think Hattie, Josie, Mamie, Millie) that's coming back into style in a big way.
 Actress Busy Philipps named her baby Birdie (inspired by First Lady Lady Bird Johnson), as did soap star Maura West.

 Description:Arden, the name of the magical forest in Shakespeare's As You Like It, is a stylish A name with a strong, straightforward image.
 Another reason to love Arden: its similarity to "ardent."
 Arden is solidly unisex, with the current gender distribution running about 60 percent girls and 40 percent boys.

 Description:Wren may not be as time-honored a bird name choice as Robin or even Lark, but it's more fashionable.
-Given to just a handful of children a decade ago, in 2020 there were 850 girls and 150 boys in the US given this cool and quirky name.
+Given to just a handful of children a decade ago, in 2021 there were over 1200 girls and nearly 200 boys in the US given this cool and quirky name.

 Origin:Greek variation of Jonah